What Is AI Reputation Management? Definition, Framework, and Key Components

 Request → Learn → Respond → Acquire

-A simple way to understand AI reputation management.
-Businesses request more real feedback, learn from what customers say, respond in public with more relevance, and acquire more customers as trust and insight improve.
+A simple framework for AI reputation management: businesses request more real feedback, learn through Voice of the Customer and review sentiment analysis, respond in public with more relevance, and acquire more customers as trust and insight improve.

 AI Reputation Management

-Using advanced AI to improve how a business requests reviews, monitors public feedback, responds in public, analyzes patterns, understands competitors, and turns reputation into action.
+Using advanced AI to improve how a business earns reviews, analyzes customer feedback, responds in public, understands competitors, and turns reputation into action.

 AI Review Generation

-Using advanced AI to help a business earn more real customer reviews by personalizing the messaging and relevance of review requests.
+Using advanced AI to increase the conversion rate of review requests into reviews through personalization and relevance.
 It does not mean generating fake reviews.

 AI Review Management

-The subset of AI reputation management focused specifically on the review lifecycle: requesting reviews, monitoring incoming reviews, and responding to them.
+The subset of AI reputation management focused on the review lifecycle: review requests, review monitoring, review analysis, and review responses.

 AI Review Response

-Using advanced AI to create better review responses by drawing on more than the review itself, including business facts, service context, location context, brand standards, and messaging priorities.
+Using advanced AI to create better review responses by drawing on more than the review itself, including important marketing messages, service context, location context, brand standards, and messaging priorities.

 Voice of the Customer